lenincompres/DOM.create/README.md

 # DOM.create
 by Lenin Compres

-The DOM.create function creates DOM elements in the document.body.
+The DOM.create function creates DOM elements in the *document.body*.
-If called before the body is loaded, it waits for the window "load" event to execute.
+If called before the body is loaded, it waits for the window *load* event before executing.
 It returns the container element, in this case document.body.
+Click here to learn [what is the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 ```javascript
 DOM.create({